PeterGemmell/Amazon_price_tracker/README.md

 * You will need to add in email details of choice

-* To simulate a price drop you can change less than < to greater than
+* To simulate a price movement you can change less than < to greater than >

 * Type the command python3 scraper.py